-This article is part 1 of a 3-part series on international payments.
-Part 2 will be published on September 3, 2019.
+This article is part one of a three-part series on international payments.
+Part two can be viewed here.

 Credit card, direct deposit, check, cash, e-pay… making domestic payments is a breeze these days, with enough flexibility to offer optimization based on your vendor’s payment preferences.
 International payments, on the other hand, are much more complex, and bring to mind painful images of cumbersome wire submissions.